123orrin/AstroVoid-Android-Game/README.md

 # AstroVoid-Android-Game
 A space-themed android game created using the Unity game engine.
 This is the first programming project I ever undertook.
-It is published on the Google Play Store and can be downloaded through the following link: https://play.google.com/store/apps/details?id=com.Devorrin.AstroVoid
+It is published on the Google Play Store and can be downloaded through the following link: https://play.google.com/store/apps/details?id=com.Devorrin.AstroVoid (Update: January 23, 2024: The game is currently unavailable but I am hoping to have it updated and online again very soon).

 Key features of the project include:
   - Google Play Integraiton (Achievements, Leaderboards)